transdigiware/blockchain/howto/ibp-console-build-network.md

   |  **Field** | **Display name** | **Enroll ID** | **Secret** |
   | ------------------------- |-----------|-----------|-----------|-----------|
   | **Enroll ID** |  Org1 CA Admin | admin | adminpw |

-*Figure 4.
-Associate the CA admin identity*
+  {: caption="Table 2.
+Associate the CA admin identity" caption-side="bottom"}

 You can view the CA admin identity in your console Wallet by clicking on the **Wallet** in the left navigation.
 Click the identity to view the certificate and private key of the CA admin.